Spermiogenesis: Spermiation

 The mature spermatozoa are released from the protective Sertoli cells into the lumen of the seminiferous tubule and a process called spermiation then takes place, which removes the remaining unnecessary cytoplasm and organelles.

 The resulting spermatozoa are now mature but lack motility, rendering them sterile.
 The non-motile spermatozoa are transported to the epididymis in testicular fluid secreted by the Sertoli cells, with the aid of peristaltic contraction.

 Whilst in the epididymis, they acquire motility.
 However, transport of the mature spermatozoa through the remainder of the male reproductive system is achieved via muscle contraction rather than the spermatozoon's motility.
 A glycoprotein coat over the acrosome prevents the sperm from fertilizing the egg prior to traveling through the male and female reproductive tracts.
 Capacitation of the sperm by the enzymes FPP (fertilization promoting peptide, produced in the prostate gland) and heparin (in the female reproductive tract) removes this coat and allows sperm to bind to the egg.

+Genome integrity

+During spermiogenesis, the haploid post-meiotic stages of gametogenesis in males, several fundamental challenges are encountered.